totemo/watson/README.md

 Installation
 ------------
-Watson is ModLoader-compatible mod.
+Watson is a ModLoader-compatible mod.
 It can be installed in either of two ways:

 * You can install MagicLauncher and configure it to use ModLoader and the Watson ZIP file appropriate to the version of Minecraft that you are using.
 * Alternatively, manually patch the Minecraft JAR file with ModLoader and Watson.